Homemade Telecaster

 NOTE: this is not a tutorial on how to make a guitar!
 I did some pretty jank things with the limited tools I had.
 Please do proper research if you decide to get into luthiery.

-In the summer of 2019, I suddenly got super into The Beatles for some inexplicable reason.
-I listened to their albums on loop, analyzed their inter-band relationships, and lamented their breakup.
-As a child of Chinese immigrants, I was never exposed to The Beatles’ music growing up, instead listening mainly to classical pieces to supplement my piano lessons.
-So classic rock wasn’t so classic to me; this was something really novel.
+In the summer of 2019, I became obsessed with The Beatles for some inexplicable reason.
+As a child of Chinese immigrants, I was never exposed to The Beatles' music growing up, instead listening mainly to classical pieces to supplement my piano lessons.
+So classic rock wasn't so classic to me; this was something really novel.

 I decided I wanted to play their songs on the guitar.
 I didn't even know how to play guitar, so I set about learning.
 I borrowed my friend's acoustic, but it didn't have the same feel as the tangy electric guitars that The Beatles played.
 But I didn't feel like sinking money into an electric guitar, and I felt like I couldn't find one that would fit my small hands.
 This is when I resolved to build my own.